bah87/redux-workshop/README.md

 Check out the `phase-01-solution` branch to see the source code!

 # Phase 02 - React + Redux
-Run `git checkout phase-02` to checkout the Phase 02 branch<br>
+Run `git checkout phase-02` to checkout the Phase 02 branch.<br>

 ## Provider
 Now that we have an idea how the application state is updated in the Redux store, you might be wondering how we get that information to various React components.
 The store is created in the entry file, so for a small app we could just pass it down to each component through props.
 However, for bigger apps with lots of deeply nested components, it becomes cumbersome and error-prone to pass props down the entire component tree.
 This process is called `prop-threading` and it's an anti-pattern.
 To avoid this, we can use the `Provider` and `connect` API that comes with the `react-redux` package.<br>

 `Provider` is simply a React component that receives the store as a prop and can pass the store without explicit threading.
 It does this by setting the store context (an invisible prop).
 We simply wrap the component that we render in our entry file so that all other deeply nested components can get access to it.<br>

 In our entry file, `App.js`, return the following from the `render` method.
-You'll have to import the store.
+You'll have to import the store and `TodoContainer`, which we'll implement in the next section.
 ```
 <Provider store={store}>
   <TodoContainer />